Nilex-x/My-Runner/README.md

 # Naruto Runner

-Naruto Runner is a platforms game
+Naruto Runner is a platforms games

 ## Installation